microsoft/delta-kusto/documentation/tutorials/overview-tutorial/README.md

 ![Failed push dev to prod](failed-push-dev-to-prod.png)

 This is because of the `failIfDataLoss` property we mentioned.
-This flag is there to protect against `.drop` commands.
-In this case the delta would need to drop the `Add` function.
+This flag is there to protect against dataloss commands.
+In this case the delta would need to drop the `MyTable` table.

 We use that flag if we want to enforce a human approbation in a CI/CD pipeline when `.drop` occurs.